Local level sets of the Takagi-van der Waerden function

-Lagarias and Maddock \cite{LM11,LM12} deeply study the properties of level sets and introduced the concept of local level sets.
-These are much simpler to analyze and provide methods for dissecting level sets and understanding their structure.
-It is worth mentioning that random walks have a strong and direct connection to local level sets\cite{A12,LM12}.
+Moreover, they pointed out that each local level set is either finite or a Cantor set.
+We remark that the local level sets are much easier to analyze and provide methods for dissecting level sets and understanding their structure.
+It is also worth mentioning that local level sets have a strong and direct connection to random walks \cite{A12,LM12}.

-Based on the work of Allaart \cite{A12} and Lagarias and Maddock \cite{LM11,LM12}, we observe that we can define humps and balanced points in this context as well.
-By generalizing the concept of local level sets, we determine that for even $r$, the expected number of local level sets contained within a level set $L_r(y)$, with $y$ chosen at random, is $1 + 1/r$.
-However, the expected number of elements in $L_r(y)$ is infinite.

-This paper is organized as follows.
-In Section 2, we introduce the concepts of humps, level sets, and local level sets.
-In Section 3, we count the number of humps and leading humps, and finally in Section 4 derive the expected number of elements and local level sets contained within level sets.